-The Empire State Winter Games is a community-driven event, courtesy of a partnership between the Regional Office of Sustainable Tourism (ROOST), the Towns of North Elba, Wilmington, Tupper Lake, Harrietstown, Brighton; Villages of Lake Placid, Tupper and Saranac Lake; the counties of Essex and Franklin; the NYS Olympic Regional Development Authority, and State Senator Betty Little.
+The Empire State Winter Games is a community-driven event, courtesy of a partnership between the Regional Office of Sustainable Tourism (ROOST); the towns of North Elba, Wilmington, Tupper Lake, Harrietstown, Malone, and Brighton; the villages of Lake Placid, Tupper Lake, Paul Smiths, Malone, Wilmington, and Saranac Lake; the counties of Essex and Franklin; and the New York State Olympic Regional Development Authority.

-LPECQD, Inc, is a subsidiary of ROOST, is a 501c3 not-for-profit and is fiscally responsible for the Empire State Winter Games.
+LPECQD, Inc, a subsidiary of ROOST, is a 501(c)(3) not-for-profit and is fiscally responsible for the Empire State Winter Games.

 Town of Harrietstown